gbegus/DeepPhonologyTool/README.md

 ## Get training checkpointss

-You should see trained checkpoints in your directory soon afterthat.
+You should see trained checkpoints in your directory soon after you submit the second Google form.
 The training will go on for 24-72 hours (on a K80, 1080Ti, or 2080Ti).
-If you need more time.
+If you need more time, you can resubmit the request.